I keep saying I’ll get to this question and then never do.

 The machine really has been decently busy, so I absolutely believe the many readers who have chimed in to say that they use (and love) their Blendtec (or Vitamix) every day.
 Here’s a sample of some other recipes and results:

-- Black bean dip from Real Food…Real Easy! in the regular Blendtec jar – total fail.
+- Black bean dip from Real Food…Real Easy! (link no longer available) in the regular Blendtec jar – total fail.
 Had to keep scraping, redo-ing.
 I should have used the Twister jar for this recipe, which is like hummus, except that I don’t think I could fit all 4 cups of black beans in the smaller jar.
 That would make it a fail from the get-go compared to my rinky-dink food processor, which makes the recipe without trouble.

 - Mincing garlic in the regular Wild Side jar – I had to get all the way to level TEN before any progress was made, but that was so loud I was afraid of it.
 I gave up.
 The same thing happened with mincing herbs before making a recipe in the blender.
 FAIL!
 A food processor accomplishes both just fine.Would Twister jar do better?
 Maybe…